What is a Compounding Pharmacy?

 You’re likely to visit a pharmacy when you need to pick up your prescriptions, but have you ever visited a compounding pharmacy?

 Most people don’t know the difference between a regular and compounding pharmacy.
 A compounding pharmacy is a speciality pharmacy that can make a medication prescribed by a doctor, for patients that cannot use a commercially manufactured medication.
 Often, a compounding pharmacy is used for people with allergic tendencies or for those that are very young and need a small dosage of a certain medication.

-Unlike ordinary pharmacies that sell manufactured medicines, a compounding pharmacy will compound (mix) and package your prescription onsite – we often say “make it up from scratch”.
+Unlike ordinary pharmacies that sell manufactured medicines, a compounding chemist will compound (mix) and package your prescription onsite – we often say “make it up from scratch”.
 Compounding is the process of making a medication from raw ingredients that are either not readily available on the Australian market, currently out of stock or were not manufactured in the precise dose and/or dosage form that you have been prescribed.

 Working with your doctor, compounding allows our pharmacists to customise the strength and dosage of a medication according to your individual needs.

 Compounding pharmacies will only issue medications that are obtained via a prescription from a medical doctor.
 This is a safe and reliable way to obtain customised medications.
 They are individualised for the patient and not administered as a set and predetermined dose like commercial medications.
 Some compounding pharmacies undergo an extra quality assessment to provide consumers with confidence that the product has been compounded to compounding standards.
 The Pharmacy Boards around Australia are currently reviewing their assessment of compounding pharmacies in an effort to improve the standards of delivery of compounded medicines.

 How can someone know if compounding is the right choice for their medication or supplements?